14:00 - 15:00, 26 June 2026

 Join us for the presentation of the the results to date of FOUND and IdentIA, two initiatives addressing the crisis of disappeared persons in Mexico and Colombia, working at the intersection of technology, policy and the lived experience of searching families.

-FOUND (Interpretar la Naturaleza para Encontrar a Quienes nos Faltan) combines remote sensing, geophysics, soil science and artificial intelligence with the territorial knowledge of searching families to support institutional search practices; identIA applies artificial intelligence to human identification and forensic investigations.
+FOUND (Interpretar la Naturaleza para Encontrar a Quienes nos Faltan) combines remote sensing, geophysics, soil science and artificial intelligence with the territorial knowledge of searching families to support institutional search practices; identIA applies artificial intelligence to support the identification of deceased persons through their tattoos.
 Co-developed with searching families, both initiatives have grown into formal collaborations with national authorities, including training and embedding tools at Mexico's National Search Commission (CNB) and Colombia's Search Unit (UBPD).
 Together, they aim to become a global hub for innovation in search and human identification.

-International support and partnerships have been indispensable to this trajectory, a dimension the session explores with Harriet Mathews, Foreign, Commonwealth & Development Office, and Mariela Garfias, British Embassy, Mexico City.
+International support and partnerships have been indispensable to this trajectory, a dimension the session explores with Mariela Garfias, British Embassy, Mexico City.
 The session closes with a reflection on memory, care and ethics in research with families of the disappeared, led by Professor Brad Evans, University of Bath, FOUND's ethics advisor.

 Hosted by Ciaran Martin, Professor of Practice in the Management of Public Organisations, Blavatnik School of Government, speakers include: